anto-sch/interview-study/public/as-euler-study-part-1/assets/tutorial2.md

 <div width="300px" style="position: center"><img src="./assets/euler_example.png" width="auto" height="150px"></div>

 The logical relationship is illustrated as a set relationship: People who are allowed to buy alcohol are a subset of people who are of legal age.
 There may be further restrictions.
 For example, you must not be legally incapacitated.
 It is also said that legal age is a necessary condition for purchasing alcohol.
 Conversely, being allowed to purchase alcohol is a sufficient condition for inferring legal age.
 Visualizing logical relationships using set diagrams should help to avoid confusing sufficient and necessary conditions.

+*Why is this important?* This cue is intended to help avoiding confusing sufficient and necessary conditions.